CybersecurityLab-unibz/cross_domain_evaluation/README.md

 # Cross-Domain Evaluation
-This repository contains the replication package for the work  *Cross-Domain Evaluation of Transformer-Based Vulnerability Detection on Open & Industry Data - A Mixed Study*.
+This repository contains the replication package for the work  *Cross-Domain Evaluation of Transformer-Based Vulnerability Detection on Open & Industry Data*.
 The work was conducted by Moritz Mock, Thomas Forrer, and Barbara Russo.

 Link to the pre-print (under review)